Learning Preconditions of Hybrid Force-Velocity Controllers for Contact-Rich Manipulation: Method

-The force and velocity commands are computed by minimizing object pose errors.
-This minimization is done subject to velocity constraints as well as contact force constraints imposed by the fixed contact modes.
-There are three steps in this algorithm.
-First, we use quadratic programming to optimize the desired hand velocity subject to contact mode constraints, where the objective is matching the hand velocity with the desired object velocity from the current to the goal pose.
-Second, we compute the force control direction, which is chosen to be as close as possible to the robot-object contact normal while being as orthogonal as possible to the desired hand velocity direction.
-Third, we solve for the force control magnitude by trying to maintain a small amount of normal contact forces on every non-separating environment contact under the quasi-dynamic assumption.
-If the robot-object contact normal is parallel to the desired hand velocity direction, we only do velocity control (this means the robot is pushing the object).
-Please see more details in the Appendix.
+There are three steps in the HFVC synthesis algorithm.
+First, we use a quadratic program (QP) to optimize $T_v$ and $\eta_v$ that moves the object to $\prescript{W}{}{\Tau}_{sg}$ under the contact mode constraints.
+Second, we compute the force control direction $T_f$, which is chosen to be as close as possible to the robot-object contact normal $n_h$ while being as orthogonal as possible to the desired hand velocity direction $v_h$: $T_f = \argmin_{T_f}{(\|T_f v_h\| + \|T_f - n_h\|)}$.
+Third, we solve for the force control magnitude $\eta_f$ by trying to maintain a small amount of normal contact forces on every non-separating environment contact under the quasi-dynamic assumption.
+If the robot-object contact normal is parallel to the desired hand velocity direction, we only do velocity control ($n_f = 0, n_v = 6$), which results in a pushing motion.
+See details in Appendix.

-\textbf{HFVC Execution with Partial Information.} Computing new HFVC commands during execution requires object pose feedback, which cannot be directly obtained due to occlusions in constrained environments.
-As such, we estimate object poses from robot proprioception, and we constrain HFVC velocity commands to prevent inaccuracies in this estimation to drastically alter execution behavior.
-See Figure~\ref{fig:hfvc_approx} for an illustration.
+\textbf{HFVC Execution with Partial Information.} Computing new HFVC commands during execution requires object pose feedback ($\prescript{W}{}{\Tau}_O$) at about 10Hz, which cannot be directly obtained due to occlusions in constrained environments and delay in perception and state estimation.
+As such, we estimate $\prescript{W}{}{\Tau}_O$ from robot proprioception, and we constrain HFVC velocity commands to prevent inaccuracies in this estimation to drastically alter execution behavior.
+See Figure~\ref{fig:hfvc_approx}.

-To estimate the current object pose, we first linearly interpolate two trajectories --- one for the object from the initial pose to the subgoal pose, and another for the end-effector from the initial contact pose to the final contact pose.
-During execution, the estimated object pose is the one from the interpolated object trajectory that corresponds to the interpolated end-effector position closest to the current end-effector position.
+We first linearly interpolate a trajectory from the initial pose to the subgoal pose.
+Each point on the trajectory contains an object pose and its corresponding end-effector pose.
+To estimate the current object pose from robot proprioception, we assume static robot-object contacts (no slipping) during execution.
+Given the current end-effector pose, we find its closest end-effector pose in the interpolated trajectory.
+The corresponding object pose to the closest end-effector pose is the estimated current object pose.